lualiloon/lualiloon.github.io/_posts/2023-05-31-creating-this-website.md

 <button onclick="resetDefaultStyles()">Final version</button>

-With some spacing adjustments, minor color improvements, better layout for mobile, it's finally coming together.
-Depending on how far into the future you're reading this, the website styling may have changed quite a bit more.
-This is where I wrapped up the project for this first month.
+With some spacing adjustments, minor color improvements and a better mobile layout, it's finally coming together.
+If you're reading this very far in the future, the site may look quite different; this is where I wrapped up the project for the first month.

 ## Reflections